 He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 (Matthew 5:45)

-Oh, and here’s something else to consider in this whole debate: the prayers of children who are under the age of accountability.
+Oh, and there’s something else that we should consider in this whole debate about whether or not God hears the prayers of people who aren’t Christians: the prayers of children who are under the age of accountability.
 Are we going to say that God doesn’t hear those prayers simply because those kids aren’t old enough to understand what it is to be “born again”?
-Is every child who prays the words, “Now I lay me down to sleep…” just mouthing meaningless words?
+Is every child who prays the words, “Now I lay me down to sleep, I pray the Lord my soul to keep…” just mouthing meaningless words?
 Do the words “God is great, God is good, let us thank Him for our food…” fall on deaf ears?
 You see, when you get dogmatic and say, “God only hears the prayers of born-again Christians,” you take in more territory than you realize.
-Are you prepared to take in such a colossal territory?
-I’m not.

 So, where does all this leave us?
 Well, it leaves me with four statements.
 By heeding each of these, I feel that we can keep a God-approved balance on this whole subject.